Attitude Adjustment

 • Avoid conflicting goals (e.g., “spend more time outdoors” and “build my business”).

-The first results come quickly:
+19. The initial results will come quickly:

 • If your goals are small enough, you can succeed relatively quickly.

-1. Dissect the skill into very, very small pieces.
+1. Dissect the skill into tiny pieces.

 2. Learn enough to self-correct and self-edit as you practice.